vietnogi/reactDemo/README.md

 - Node (the version is in the .nvmrc file)
 - Yarn (https://yarnpkg.com/lang/en/docs/)

+## Watch JSX and ReactJS in action
+- Watch about 2 minutes of https://youtu.be/LY6y3HbDVmg?t=137 on JSX

+- Watch JSX in action here https://youtu.be/05PVkl_Yxho

+- Watch how to create a component with ReactJS here https://youtu.be/zhdSlQ6jdZ4

+- Watch how to create a router with ReactJS here https://youtu.be/Nmz_GKfPfC0

+- Watch how to nest multiple routers with ReactJS here https://youtu.be/mdDjd4dYiB4

 ## Getting started
 - cd into the directory and run the following commands